How to reduce the risk of stroke

-Our resources and information leaflets can help you and your patients discuss ways to reduce their risk of stroke.
+Our resources and information leaflets contain plenty of information and ways to reduce the risk of a stroke.

 Our work on increasing the awareness of stroke risk factors includes:

 Are you a healthcare professional?
 You can sign up to our Professionals network for further updates on our work around stroke prevention.

 Our Know Your Blood Pressure campaign helps people to understand the link between high blood pressure and stroke, as well as their other stroke risk factors.
 We offer free blood pressure information and hold free blood pressure testing events across the UK.
 You can find out more here.

 During 2018, we piloted a project which integrated mobile Atrial Fibrillation checks into our blood pressure events.
 The aim was to raise public awareness of Atrial Fibrillation and signpost anyone with possible AF to their GP.
 Following a successful pilot, we will roll this out nationally during 2019/2020.

 You can find out more about the state of hypertension care in England, and in each individual CCG, through 'BP: How can we do better?' resources.

 These are available through the British Heart Foundation website and have been developed in partnership with the Stroke Association, British and Irish Hypertension Society, Blood Pressure UK, Public Health England and the Royal College of General Practitioners.

 The “Face-Arm-Speech-Time” test has been instrumental in raising public awareness to dial 999 and call for urgent help if someone is suspected of having a stroke.
 Its simple and powerful message and images have been really successful in increasing the number of patients admitted to hospital quickly – about 60% of stroke patients now arrive at hospital within four hours.
 But there’s work to do.
 Only by repeating and re-enforcing the message can we do better still.